dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
-* ajax is what talks to api's
+* ajax is how we talk to api's
 * process by which a page loads new data via javascript rather than html

 <!--http://stackoverflow.com/questions/25336156/how-to-immediately-invoke-jquery-upon-clicking-remote-link-in-rails-->